Cisco Meraki

 Tips

-Tip: If you manage multiple Meraki organisations (e.g., for different subsidiaries or clients), you can create separate credential packs and transformations for each organisation, each with its own API key.
+Tip: If you manage multiple Meraki organisations (e.g. for different subsidiaries or clients), create a separate credential pack per organisation with its own API key, then clone the Meraki Integration transform so each clone reads its own pack.

-Tip: Combine the Meraki integration with xAssets SNMP discovery for even richer data.
-The integration imports basic device information from the cloud dashboard, while SNMP discovery can collect detailed interface statistics and configuration from the devices directly.
+Tip: Combine Meraki with xAssets SNMP discovery for richer data.
+The Meraki integration imports what the Cloud Dashboard knows about each device, while SNMP discovery can collect interface statistics and detailed configuration from the devices directly.

 Related Articles